HL7/uv-lab-rep-ig/input/pagecontent/design-choice.md

 There are two ways - in principle - for representing a Laboratory report in HL7 FHIR:
 * by using the DiagnosticReport resource; or
-* by treating the report as any other clinical document, i.e. using a HL7 FHIR document Bundle.
+* by treating the report as any other clinical document, i.e. using a HL7 FHIR Document Bundle.

 The solution proposed in this guide tries to take in consideration the very different meanings that a Laboratory Report can assume in different countries.